 Having established a unified perspective on cost-efficient PEFT, we now motivate our method from a perspective on improving generalization of neural networks to enhance performance on unseen data.
 Consider a network $f:=\phi(g(x))$ with $l$ layers, where $g$ is feature extractor and $\phi$ is the classification head.
-Let $\vtheta:=\{(\mW^{(i)}, \vb^{(i)})\}_{i=1}^l$ be the parameter set with dimension $d$ and $\calDn:=\{(\vxi, \vyi)\}_{i=1}^n$ be the training set of size $n$ drawn \iid from distribution $\scrD$, which contains infinite data.
-The following lemma from \cite{foret2021sharpnessaware} builds a relationship between the empirical and population loss. \begin{lemma} (Theorem 1 from \cite{foret2021sharpnessaware}) Let $\calL_{\calDn}(\vtheta)$ be the empirical loss function over $f$ on training set $\calDn$ and $\calL_{\scrD}(\vtheta)$ be the population loss.
-For any $\rho>0$, with high probability over $\calDn\sim\scrD$, we have

-where $R:(\bbR_+, \bbR_+)\rightarrow\bbR_+$ is a strictly increasing function (under some conditions on $\calL_\scrD(\vtheta)$). \end{lemma} Lemma \ref{lemma:sam} bounds the population loss by the empirical loss with perturbed weights, indicating that minimal empirical loss increase from small weight perturbations implies low population loss.
+Let $\vtheta:=\{(\mW^{(i)}, \vb^{(i)})\}_{i=1}^l$ be the parameter set with dimension $d$ and $\calDn:=\{(\vxi, \vyi)\}_{i=1}^n$ be the training set of size $n$ drawn {\em \iid} from distribution $\scrD$, which contains infinite data.
+The following lemma from \cite{foret2021sharpnessaware} explains the relationship between the empirical and population loss. \begin{lemma} (Theorem 1 from \cite{foret2021sharpnessaware}) Let $\calL_{\calDn}(\vtheta)$ be the empirical loss function over $f$ on training set $\calDn$ and $\calL_{\scrD}(\vtheta)$ be the population loss.
+For any $\rho>0$, with high probability over $\calDn\sim\scrD$, we have where $R:(\bbR_+, \bbR_+)\rightarrow\bbR_+$ is an increasing function (under conditions on $\calL_\scrD(\vtheta)$ and $n$ as in \S \ref{sup:subsec:sample_size}). \end{lemma} Lemma \ref{lemma:sam} bounds the population loss by the empirical loss with perturbed weights, indicating that a minimal empirical loss increase from small weight perturbations implies low population loss.

-By observing that the maximum of $\calL_{\calDn}$ is achieved at $\vepsilon=\frac{\rho\nablatheta}{\lVert\nablatheta\rVert_2}$, where $\nablatheta$ is the gradient of $\calL_{\calDn}$ at $\vtheta$, and performing a Taylor expansion of $\calL_{\calDn}$ around $\vtheta$, we formulate the following theorem:
+By observing that the maximum of $\calL_{\calDn}$ is achieved at $\vepsilon=\frac{\rho\nablatheta}{\lVert\nablatheta\rVert_2}$, where $\nablatheta$ is the gradient of $\calL_{\calDn}$ at $\vtheta$, and performing a Taylor expansion of $\calL_{\calDn}$ around $\vtheta$, we formulate the following theorem.